chelseybeck/etl_solution/README.md

 ### 2.1 Preprocess and Clean

-Your first task in the ETL pipeline should be to extract/read data from `sample.csv` and pre-process/clean the data (e.g. handling NaN values, expected values, outliers).
+Your first task in the ETL pipeline should be to extract/read data from `sample.parquet` and pre-process/clean the data (e.g. handling NaN values, expected values, outliers).
 You should also consider methods for enforcing datatypes so that your pipeline doesn't break.
 Use your best judgement given what you understand about the type of data given what cleansing steps make sense.
 ### 2.2 Convert timeseries to features by `robot_id`
 #### Convert to features
 Timeseries is a convenient format for storing data but it's often not the most useful for interacting with, making plots, training ML models, etc. With your newly processed data, convert the timeseries data into a format that has the encoder values (x,y,z) and forces (fx,fy,fz) for each of the two robots (1,2) as individual columns.
 So rather than each row showing a time, sensor_type, robot_id, etc the data should show encoders (`x_1`, `y_1`, `z_1`, `x_2`, `y_2`, `z_2`) and forces (`fx_1`, `fy_1`, `fz_1`, `fx_2`, `fy_2`, `fz_2`) for every timestamp.